AngMaher/Prevail-pp5/README.md

 - Each product shows a rating.
 - Each product also shows the catrgory and when clicked brings you to a list of products for that category.

+### Profile Page

+- This feature allows a user to check and update their details
+- Its also shoes them a list of all previous orders
+- They can click any order and view